Parihsz/EPL-lua/README.md

-# Luarihsz
+# EPL
-Interpreted programming language made with Lua
+EPL is a simple programming language created on Roblox as a hobby project.

- # Syntax
+ # Language Basics

  # To do
 * Enviornment Basics & Arrays